AndrewSav/vrising-docker/README.md

 - Uses winehq for wine, version 9 as for the time of writing.
 The original one uses version 7, however, there is a winehq label on the original docker repo
 - Docker logs and V Rising sever logs are not mixed up interleaved in the docker log.
 V Rising server logs are in a separate file.
 Incidentally I also removed old logs clean up on start up, because, IMO if it's done it should be done on schedule and not by the container itself
 - I removed all the custom environment variables because they duplicate the ones providing by V Rising server itself and thus are redundant
-- I removed "graceful termination",  most likely it was there for a good reason, but I could not make sense of that code.
-I do not see any problems stopping the container, since `docker stop` uses SIGTERM and it seems to work fine for me.
-I'm happy to revisit this if I encounter or can reproduce problems other people reported with that
+- I removed "graceful termination",  because I believe that's something that should be handled properly by the docker itself.
+I added `exec` to invoke wine to make it top level process and added `init` for signals propagation / reaping.
+I believe this should be sufficient for graceful termination, while being simpler

 ## Credits